 Teacher: Ms wright

 Year 3/4 lower Key Stage 2

-Our return to school following the Summer holidays has already been highly productive!
-The children have fully embraced being back at school and we all look forward to some exciting, engaging and challenging learning activities inside and outside our classroom over the next half term in the build up to Christmas!
+As always we are all looking forward to some exciting, engaging and challenging learning activities inside and outside our classroom over the next half term in the build up to Christmas!

 Homework this year will continue to be shared weekly (every Thursday) with children being expected to choose from a variety of different tasks that are linked to out topic, science and harvest learning this half term.
 The full list of choices can be found at the bottom of this page.

 This half term our topic is Rivers.
 In our learning we will be using our physical geography skills to investigate where our water comes from, what are the key features of a river, How do we use rivers and the environmental impact we have upon our rivers.
 To complement this topic we will undertaking a field trip to the source of the River Nar and, following its route to the Great Ouse, look at how this river has changed.